wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 +--------------------+----------------------------------------------------------------------------------------------------------------------------+

-storage\\container\\prefix
+storage\\container\\path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If is defined, the prefix for the container to search into.
+If is defined, the path for the container to search into.

 +--------------------+----------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | N/A                                                                                                                        |